alexeichhorn/typegpt/README.md

     estimated_time: float
     is_oven_required: bool
 ```
 Here, the parser will parse `description` if the LLM returns it, but won't require it.
 It is `None` by default.
-The same holds for `title`, as we have a default value here.
+The same holds for `title`, as it has a default value.

 #### Example 2